 The biggest benefit of a prime lens, aside from optical quality, is the fact that many have larger light-gathering power than their zoom brethren.
 A larger-aperture lens allows a given camera to photograph in less light than one with a smaller aperture, such as those common to zoom lenses.
 The secondary benefit is that they are usually lighter and smaller than zoom lenses.

 There is an old-school philosophy that suggests that, if you want to learn photography, your first lens should be a “standard prime.”
 In fact, I penned an article The One Lens Every Photographer Should Have and Use: the 50mm.
-For many photographers these days, they start, right or wrong, with one or two kit lenses.
+For many photographers, these days, they start, right or wrong, with one or two kit lenses.
 I will not delve into the educational theory about what lenses are best for beginners, but I will tell you that a solid, high-quality, wide-aperture 50mm lens is a great addition to your bag.

 On a full-frame camera, the 50mm is perfect for many photographic tasks: travel, landscape, portrait, group shots.
 On a camera with a smaller sensor, the 50mm is still versatile and, for portrait work, it is superb.